-Fashion designing can be described as the application of aesthetics and design on apparel and accessories.
+Fashion designing can be described as the application of aesthetics and design to apparel and accessories.
 Both social and cultural factors influence fashion design which changes with place and time.
 In general, fashion designers’ responsibilities include but are not limited to designing apparel and accessories and anticipating varying consumer trends before the product is brought onto the market.

-How the ball gown has evolved over the decades
+- How the ball gown has evolved over the decades

-Fashion and Sports: The evolution of swimwear from early to modern
+- Fashion and Sports: The evolution of swimwear from early to modern

-The influence of Shetland’s textile culture on fashion design
+- The influence of Shetland’s textile culture on fashion design

-Modish Victorian challenge to design a bodice
+- The modish Victorian challenge to design a bodice

-The eta of manmade dress material: 1900-2000
+- The eta of manmade dress material: 1900-2000

-Clothing of importance: The tuxedo and the suit since 1800
+- Clothing of importance: The tuxedo and the suit since 1800

-Investigating the history and evolution of the hat
+- Investigating the history and evolution of the hat

-Exploring the differences between UK urban and rural fashion design over the last two decades
+- Exploring the differences between UK urban and rural fashion design over the last two decades

-Historical importance of fur with respect to clothing
+- Historical importance of fur with respect to clothing

-Use of alternative materials for clothing
+- Use of alternative materials for clothing

 Children’s Apparel Dissertation Topics

-Any form of clothing designed specifically for children can be categorised as children’s apparel.
+Any form of clothing designed specifically for children can be categorized as children’s apparel.
 It should be noted that children’s clothing is almost always more sensual and funky than adult clothing.
 In recent times, gender-based children’s clothing has attracted substantial attention in the world of fashion.

 Nonetheless, children’s fashion is an extremely diverse and imaginative market that presents attractive business opportunities.
 Children’s fashion incorporates emblematic and symbolic imagery – especially relating to the fairytale, folk-lore, and hero-worship, more than any other type of Western clothing.
 Below are listed some key debates, ideas and discussions which would make enjoyable and challenging research topics:

-Modern sociology of children and consumption
+- Modern sociology of children and consumption

-Investigating clothing needs of children with disabilities
+- Investigating the clothing needs of children with disabilities

-A qualitative study about fashion trends in Western children clothing
+- A qualitative study about fashion trends in Western children clothing

-Moral Failure: How media portrays teen girls as a symbol of sex
+- Moral Failure: How media portrays teen girls as a symbol of sex

-School uniforms designs – Society’s attitudes and perceptions
+- School uniforms designs – Society’s attitudes and perceptions

-Embracing ambiguity in the historiography of children’s dress
+- Embracing ambiguity in the historiography of children’s dress

-Sweet girls and cool boys – A qualitative study to understand the relationship between children’s clothing and gender
+- Sweet girls and cool boys – A qualitative study to understand the relationship between children’s clothing and gender

-The origin of the motif
+- The origin of the motif

-Chains, T-Shirts, and baggy trousers: The meaning of skateboard culture
+- Chains, T-Shirts, and baggy trousers: The meaning of skateboard culture

-Halloween: Fashion and the children’s’ imagination
+- Halloween: Fashion and the children’s imagination

-Superheroes: Symbolism and representation in fantastic fashions
+- Superheroes: Symbolism and representation in fantastic fashions

 Fashion Entrepreneurship Dissertation Topics

-Analysing fashion design entrepreneurship – Challenges and Opportunities
+- Analyzing fashion design entrepreneurship – Challenges and Opportunities

-Fashion enterprise and entrepreneurship education – Guidance for potential fashion entrepreneurs
+- Fashion enterprise and entrepreneurship education – Guidance for potential fashion entrepreneurs

-Developing a viable business plan for a fashion brand
+- Developing a viable business plan for a fashion brand

-The making of the female entrepreneur in the world of fashion
+- The making of the female entrepreneur in the world of fashion

-To study the failure and success factors affecting apparel businesses
+- To study the failure and success factors affecting apparel businesses.

-Social media marketing for luxury fashion brands
+- Social media marketing for luxury fashion brands

-Contemporary issues in fashion marketing
+- Contemporary issues in fashion marketing

-We can’t stress how important it is to develop a logical research topic; it is the basis of your entire research.
-There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic credit-ability, the research may not make logical sense, there is a possibility that the study is not viable.
+We can’t stress how important it is to develop a logical research topic based on your entire research.
+There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic creditability, the research may not make logical sense, there is a possibility that the study is not viable.

-This impacts your time and efforts in writing your dissertation as you may end up in the cycle of rejection at the very initial stage of the dissertation.
+This impacts your time and efforts in writing your dissertation, as you may end up in the cycle of rejection at the initial stage of the dissertation.
 That is why we recommend reviewing existing research to develop a topic, taking advice from your supervisor, and even asking for help in this particular stage of your dissertation.

-Therefore, it is recommended that when finalizing your dissertation topic, you read recently published literature in order to identify gaps in the research that you may help fill.
+Therefore, it is recommended that when finalizing your dissertation topic, you read recently published literature to identify gaps in the research that you may help fill.